adelowo/portfolio/_posts/2016-12-02-a-subtle-introduction-to-mocking.md

 ---

-layout : blog
+layout : post
+description: 'Unit testing is a topic i am immensely interested in.' tags : testing
 ---

-Unit testing is a topic i am immensely interested in.

 ### What is Mocking ?